 Home Washing: Machine Versus Hand

 For machine washing, use the gentle cycle.
-Remove collar stays, as leaving them in can warp the shape of a shirt’s collar.
+Remove collar stays if possible, as leaving them in can warp the shape of a shirt’s collar.

 Whites and Colors